 I’m speaking of group-identities.

 In our modern age of reason, individuals are not doormats, to be given the privilege of belonging, so that some of their peers feel more empowered whilst others feel fortunate to be connected to them.
-In this power-relationship, the one claims an authenticity of identity – and it’s simply taken for granted – whilst the other’s ‘claim’ is seen as almost ‘counterfeit’ depended on the acknowledgement of the former.
+In this power-relationship, the one claims an authenticity of identity – and it’s simply taken for granted – whilst the other’s ‘claim’ is seen as almost ‘counterfeit’ entirely conditional on the acknowledgement of the former.

-What kind of identity is that?
+What kind of ‘identity’ is that?

 Why would anyone in their right mind want to belong to such a trade-off?

 What you should know is that the idea of ‘identities’ isn’t cracked up to be what most people think it is.
 You’ll hear people say, “don’t attack my identity”, taking deep umbrage at what others say about their ‘group’ as if ‘they’ – the individuals – are being personally attacked.
 And yet if you asked them to tell you something about their ‘identities’, something substantive, historical, anthropological, other than the obvious things we take for granted, they probably couldn’t tell you anything.
 And yet they confuse their ‘imagined’ identity, their modern-day mask if you like, with some collective ‘past’, personal memories and projected ancestral roots.
 Expectedly, they wouldn’t have an inkling about the history and actual ‘ideas’ behind concepts of identity.

 FACT NO 1: Identities are ambiguous.